-Healthcare AI startups have raised $3.6B since 2013.
-Check out companies involved in healthcare AI in the AI in Healthcare collection.Track The Healthcare AI Space
+Healthcare AI startups raised over $6B in 2020.
+Check out companies involved in healthcare AI in the AI in Healthcare collection.Track The AI Healthcare Space

-Why faster trials are critical for pharma companies
+Why faster clinical trials are critical for pharma companies

 Bringing a drug to market is a long and arduous process.

-Although there is no central repository of drug R&D-related expenditures and timelines, studies estimate that the clinical trial process — where new drugs are tested on patients before the FDA approves them — averages 7.5 years, and costs anywhere between $161M — $2B per drug.
+Studies estimate that the clinical trial process — where new drugs are tested on patients before the FDA approves them — lasts 9 years and costs $1.3B on average.

 Despite the time and capital invested in trials, only 1 in 10 drugs that enter Phase I of a clinical trial will be approved by the FDA.

-Naturally, trials that fail at a later stage prove more costly for both the company conducting the trial and the patients.
+Naturally, trials that fail at a later stage prove more costly.

 The current state of clinical trials

-Many clinical studies still use rudimentary and outdated methods for data collection and verification: sending patient medical records via fax, manually counting leftover pills in bottles, and relying on patients’ diary entries to determine medication adherence.
+Furthermore, many clinical studies use rudimentary data collection and verification methods — which often put the onus on the patient — such as: sending patient medical records via fax, manually counting leftover pills in bottles, and relying on patients’ diary entries to determine medication adherence.

 How AI could change every stage of clinical trials

-Artificial intelligence technology has the potential to change every stage of the clinical trials process, from finding a trial to enrollment to medication adherence.
+Artificial intelligence-powered technology has the potential to change every stage of the clinical trials process, from finding a trial to enrollment to medication adherence.